tiacsys/bridle/boards/shields/rpi_pico_bb/doc/index.rst

 property for the compatibility.
 In particular, one SPI bus and some GPIO signals on this edge connector must be free for communication with the components on the breadboard shields.
-The shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_lcd` and :devicetree:`&lcd_panel` for the special purpose of a on-shield LCD.
+The shields also provide the special Devicetree labels :dts:`&rpipico_spi_lcd` and :dts:`&lcd_panel` for the special purpose of a on-shield LCD.

 For shields with touchscreen support, additional GPIO signals and one I2C bus on the edge connector must also be free for communication with the touchscreen controller on the shield.
-Then the shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_tsc` and :devicetree:`&tsc_panel` for this purpose.
+Then the shields also provide the special Devicetree labels :dts:`&rpipico_spi_tsc` and :dts:`&tsc_panel` for this purpose.

 For shields with TF/microSD card slot, even more GPIO signals on the edge connector must be free for communication with the card on the shield over SDHC/SPI.
-Then the shields also provide the special Devicetree labels :devicetree:`&rpipico_spi_sdc` and :devicetree:`&sdhc_spi` for this purpose.
+Then the shields also provide the special Devicetree labels :dts:`&rpipico_spi_sdc` and :dts:`&sdhc_spi` for this purpose.
 In case of the SDHC/SDIO mode up to seven additional GPIO signals must be free for communication with the card over a 4-bit SDHC/SDIO interface.
 But this is not yet supported and may need changes on the shield hardware.

 Programming
 ===========